sortofsleepy/webgpu-samples/README.md

 * For vertex attributes while rendering, a stride is now required unlike previously in WebGL/OpenGL.
 It should usually be (num elements per vertex attribute) * (container type, ie Float32Array).byteLength

+* buffer size should follow the same pattern as above.

 * turning on instancing seems to be associated with setting the `stepMode` property on the attribute you would like to instance.